lw8192/Red-Team-Dev/C/Interview_Prep.md

 Global vs local vars looking at asm:
 Mostly global variable are allocated or declared in .data or .rdata sections of the program.
 So, they are called directly by their address.
 For ex: mov eax, 0x80903030.
 Local variable are allocated in stack and usually called using offset of ebp or esp.
 For ex: mov eax, [esp-10].
+### x86 CPU Registers
+General purpose registers: EAX, EBX, ECX, EDX, ESI, EDI.
+Store temp data.
+EAX: accumulator, for arithmatic and logical instructions.
+EBX: base pointer for memory addresses.
+EDX: counter, loop / shift/ rotation counter.
+EDX: data, I/O port addressing, multiplication and division.
+ESI: source index, pointer addressing of data and source in string copy operations.
+EDI: destination index, pointer addressing of data and destination in string copy operations.
+ESP: stack pointer.
+Stack: stores data, pointers and arguments.
+Dynamic and constantly changes during program execution.
+ESP keeps track of the "top" of the stack.
+Ptr: reference to an addr in memory.
+EBP: base pointer. stores a pointer to the top of the stack, allows function to easily reference info from its stack frame via offsets.
+EIP: instruction pointer, next code instruction to be executed. directs the flow of a program.
+Target for memory corruption vulns like buffer overflows.

 ## C Programming
 Pointers: variables that holds an address in memory.